Virtual Anatomy Lab

 Anatomage Virtual Cadaver

-Our new Anatomage virtual cadaver table displays life-size virtual cadavers, allowing students to view gross anatomy in axial, sagittal, and coronal slices with full control over the clipping plane.
+Our Anatomage virtual cadaver tables display life-size virtual cadavers, represent authentic cross-sectional anatomy.
+This allows students to view gross anatomy in axial, sagittal, and coronal slices with full control over the clipping plane and reference lines available.
 The ability to explore these images and reinforce anatomical relationships provides a powerful link between cadaveric anatomy and radiology images such as CT and MRI scans.

 Radiology (RAD) Workstations

-At the RAD workstations, students access a library of de-identified patient images, including X-rays, CT scans, MRIs and diagnostic procedures using a PACS viewer.
+There are 16 state-of-the-art radiology workstations in VAL, one for each team in the learning community.
+Each workstation consists of a micro PC and a 4K 55" monitor to display radiologic studies.
+Students access a library of de-identified patient images, including X-rays, CT scans, MRIs and diagnostic procedures using a PACS viewer.
 They apply their anatomical knowledge to navigate and interpret these clinical and diagnostic images.
+Live images can be shared with the class from the faculty podium and from each of the student workstations, allowing efficient communication between the teams.

 Ultrasound

-Ultrasound sessions are also held in the VAL, providing students with hands on experience, in which student acquire knowledge of surface anatomy with the location and orientation of internal anatomy, while also learning the essential principles underlying this technology.
-In the VAL, students perform ultrasound on patient instructors to visualize normal anatomy as well as examining relevant pathologies using virtual sonography workstations.
+Ultrasound sessions are also held in the VAL, providing students with hands on experience in this important imaging modality.
+This allows students to relate surface and internal anatomy, while also learning the essential principles underlying this technology.
+In the VAL, students perform ultrasound on colleagues as well as patient instructors to visualize normal anatomy.
+Over the course of the year, students examine musculoskeletal, cardiac, pulmonary, abdominal and pelvic anatomy.
+Relevant examples of sonographic pathology are provided for comparison to normal imaging.